Bald eagle sightings are becoming more common in the Springfield area

 Burke says she enjoys watching the large birds and has even given them names.

-“My daughter and I have named them Ward and June any one from our generation would know that from Lave it to Beaver and we’re crossing our fingers that they will have children in the spring who we will name Wally and the Beav of course,” said Maureen Burke.
+“My daughter and I have named them Ward and June.
+Anyone from our generation would know that from Leave it to Beaver and we’re crossing our fingers that they will have children in the spring who we will name Wally and Beaver of course,” said Maureen Burke.

 Bald eagles are no longer listed as endangered here in Massachusetts.
 As of 2012 they have been listed as special concern.